iochoa808/RanTanPlan/README.md

 - Object symmetry detection and breaking
 - Unified Planning library integration

-**Note:** planMT does not support PDDL delete-then-set effect semantics.
+**Note:** RantanPlan does not support PDDL delete-then-set effect semantics.
 Actions that both delete and add the same fluent will be treated as contradictory and may cause planning failures.

 ## Installation